The Front Runner (film): Plot

 After the story appears in the Herald, Lee and daughter Andrea are besieged by reporters outside their home in Troublesome Gulch, Colorado.
 Meanwhile, in D.C., campaign staffer Irene Kelly is tasked with befriending Rice to try to get information from her, after which she sends Rice back to Miami, where her privacy is torn to shreds by the press.

 Hart argues with his campaign manager, Bill Dixon, about whether to respond to the Herald story.
 Dixon thinks Hart needs to speak out to control the damage, but Hart vehemently argues that any response at all would legitimize the reporters' action and set a dangerous precedent.

 The Post receives an anonymous package with photos taken months previous of Hart with another woman.
 Parker argues that reporting on this aspect of Hart's life is not good journalism, but the editor, Ben Bradlee, overrules him, indicating that they need to change with the times.

 While preparing for a press conference, Hart's campaign team notes that polls show a majority of the public believes the media has gone too far in their coverage of Hart and that a candidate's marital indiscretions are irrelevant to their qualifications for being president.
 When told that reporters may ask whether he has ever cheated on his wife, Hart strongly retorts, "It's nobody's goddamn business!", which the team agrees is the perfect answer.
 Then Lee arrives, and the staff leaves.
 She tells Hart that she may leave him eventually, but not now.

 At the press conference, it is Parker who asks whether Hart has committed adultery.
 Instead of giving the rehearsed answer, Hart weakly stammers that he doesn't think it is a fair question.
 Later, Parker asks for comment from the campaign on the anonymous photos the Post received.
 Seeing how upset Lee is over the public scrutiny and its negative impacts on their family, Hart drops out of the campaign.

-Onscreen text states that "Gary and Lee Hart remain married to this day".
+A postscript states that "Gary and Lee Hart remain married to this day".